 Your first step is to spot clean any problem spots as best you can with the methods listed above.
 Next, fill your bathtub with lukewarm water and ad an enzyme cleaning product, following the instructions to know how much cleaner to add.
 One tent cleaner product you can use is Nikwax’s Tech Wash.

-You should unzip any screens or flaps on your tent and then turn it inside out before submerging it in the tub.
+You should unzip any screens or flaps on your tent and then turn it inside and out before submerging it in the tub.
 Soak your tent for as long as the instructions indicate.
 Finally, rinse the tent with fresh water.
 You may have to fill and refill the tub several times to get rid of all the residue from the cleaner.
-Spot clean your tent again after soaking with a cloth or brush.
+Spot clean your tent again after soaking it with a cloth or brush.

 Fully dry your tent before storage by pitching or hanging it up in a shady area.
 After using any of these methods, you should always check the waterproofing of your tent, as certain products may damage the coating, especially if left on the tent for longer than recommended.